"In an Instant," the only network series to shoot almost entirely in Minnesota, will not be returning next summer.

 The show, which largely consisted of re-creating survival scenes in the wake of natural and man-made disasters, saw a 21 percent erosion in total viewers this summer with an average of 2.6 million viewers.

-But even if the network had signed off on another round of episodes, Committee may have been forced to set up shop elsewhere due to a significant reduction in rebate money from the state.
-When "Instant" launched three years ago under the network's "20/20" brand, there was $10 million in taxpayer-funded rebates available over a two-year period.
-For the next two-year term, which started this summer, the legislature has only approved $1 million.
+But even if the network had signed off on another round of episodes, Committee may have been forced to set up shop elsewhere due to a significant reduction in rebate money available from the state's "Snowbate" fund.
+During the past two years, the program had a total of $10 million available to subsidize film productions in Minnesota.
+But the Legislature only approved $1 million for the biennium that began this summer.

 Committee hopes to continue to produce Minnesota-based TV and has projects in the works for MSNBC, History, Travel and HGTV.
 Two episodes of "Instant" have yet to air; no dates have been announced.